w3f/Grants-Program/applications/tuxedo_parachain.md

 ### Medium Term

-Otherdreams we have for Tuxedo include:
+Other dreams we have for Tuxedo include:

 * Zero-knowledge runtimes a-la zero-cash and zexe.
 * UTXO-native Smart Contracts based on the pi-calculus.